hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

 3. `SCCACHE_CACHE_SIZE` sets the size limit of your cache.
 The free plan of GitHub Actions includes 10G of cache storage, but I've set it to 2G just for minimal caching.
 4. `RUSTC_WRAPPER` sets `sccache` as the primary wrapper for linking during the compilation process.

-We'll also now setup the concurrency regulations:
+We'll also now set up the concurrency regulations:

 ```yaml
 concurrency: